-Once you join ALA, student members also receive Student AL Direct, the only e-newsletter covering job search, skills building beyond the classroom, and member-to-member networking for the library community.
-Student AL Direct supplements AL Direct and is sent monthly during the spring and fall semesters to all current student members of ALA.
+Once you join ALA, you receive the quarterly e-publication, Student AL Direct, the only e-newsletter covering job search, skills-building beyond the classroom, and member-to-member networking for the library community.

-The Student Member Wiki is a must-visit destination for all student members at any stage of your studies.
-Filled with tips on getting the most out of your membership, the Student Wiki helps you quickly find the resources you need to get involved with other students and established library professionals to advance your career and ideas.
-And since it is a wiki, it’s built not only by ALA staff and long time members, but also by students for students.
-Add your questions and answers today.
+The Student Member Wiki is a must-visit destination for all student members at any stage of study.
+Filled with tips on getting the most out of your membership, the student wiki helps you quickly find the resources you need to get involved with other students and established library professionals to advance your career and share ideas.
+And since it is a wiki, it’s collaboratively ALA staff, long-time members,and student members.
+Make it yours by contributing to the wiki with your questions, answers, and ideas today.

 Resources for Student Members